ORNL/cpp-proposals-pub/D1673/blas_interface.md

 These functions correspond to the BLAS function `xHEMM`.

-Unlike the Hermitian rank-1 update functions, these functions assume that the input matrix -- not the output matrix -- is Hermitian.
+Unlike the Hermitian rank-1 or rank-k update functions, these functions assume that the input matrix -- not the output matrix -- is Hermitian.

 --*end note]*